 Siege of Futamata Castle

-The Siege of Futamata Castle occurred from 10/16 to 12/19 of Genki 3 (1572) in the northern part of Tōtōmi Province.
+The Siege of Futamata Castle occurred from 10/16 to 12/19 of Genki 3 (1572) in at Futamata Castle in Futamata in the Toyoda District of Tōtōmi Province.
 The conflict was waged between Takaeda Shingen and Tokugawa Ieyasu in the course of events comprising Shingen’s Western Campaign.

 On 10/3 of Genki 3 (1572), Takeda Shingen, the sengoku daimyō of Kai Province with aspirations to march upon the capital of Kyōto, invaded the territory of Tokugawa Ieyasu in Tōtōmi Province.

 To separate the outlying castles of the Tokugawa in Tōtōmi from east to west, on 10/13, he assigned a division of soldiers to his trusted commander, Baba Nobuharu, to capture Tadarai Castle.
 Meanwhile, Shingen himself led 22,000 soldiers and, in a single day, toppled Amagata, Ichinomiya, Iida, Kakuwa, and Mukasa castles.
 On 10/15, the army attacked Sagisaka Castle.
 This resulted in the isolation of Kakegawa and Takatenjin castles while the Tokugawa were forced to fight against the Takeda with only the forces based in Hamamatsu Castle.
 Therefore, on 10/14, at the Battle of Hitokotozaka, Ieyasu suffered a bitter defeat to Shingen.